 You’d never know it by looking at campus today, but a massive dormitory used to lord over UC’s southeast corner.
 Completed in 1971, Sander Hall stood 27 stories tall and served as the school’s first co-ed dorm.
 While it wasn’t as tall as downtown buildings like the Carew Tower, Clifton sits on a hill, which made Sander Hall the highest point in all of Hamilton County.
 For comparison’s sake, Sander reached nearly 300 feet into the sky, meaning it was virtually the same size as the P&G towers downtown.

 Right from the start, the dorm caused problems.
 Calhoun Hall is 12 stories tall and is home to plenty of its own rowdiness due to the simple fact that it houses 680 students, most of whom are freshmen living without parents for the first time.
 Imagine Sander Hall, which slept roughly 1,300.
 There’s a reason nobody makes dorms this size.
 It was chaos.

 Here is a brief summary of some shenanigans that went down at “Sander Zoo”:

-- During the spring quarter of 1974, an arsonist snuck in and set four small fires.
+During the spring quarter of 1974, an arsonist broke in and set four small fires.